Welcome to today's edition of the Rush 24-7 podcast.

 No problem whatsoever with that.

-But this in Arizona, why my golly, folks, you would think it's the end of civilized society.
+But this in Arizona, my golly, folks, you would think it's the end of civilized society.

 They can't wait for the next goofball statement from somebody that they think they can build up and bally who into some overall condemnation of conservatives and Republicans.

-Something that's profoundly embarrassing, and that's the kind of thing that they're searching for here by focusing on me happening to observe what millions of people are also observing that there is bullying going on.
+Focusing on me happening to observe what millions of people are also observing, that there is bullying going on.

-And there's no question that the governor's being bullied.
+And there's no question that the governor is being bullied.

 There's no question she's being harassed by people who have a vested interest in her vetoing the bill.

-On the other hand, where are do you see a lot of um activism on the part of people in favor of the bill?
+On the other hand, do you see a lot of activism on the part of people in favor of the bill?

 Do you?